must read

 What are My Health Insurance Options for the JET Program?

-Jet Program Teachers will join the national social health insurance and will also be contributing to the pension fund program and paying employment insurance.
+Jet Program Teachers will join the national social health insurance program and will also contribute to the pension fund program and pay for employment insurance.
 A part of these costs is paid by the participant and deducted from monthly post-tax pay each month on payday.
-JET also pays for your initial flight to Japan as well as your flight back home when your contract finishes, which is a huge bonus!
+JET also pays for your initial flight to Japan and your flight back home when your contract finishes, which is a huge bonus!

 An English Teacher with her JET Program Students in Japan